changzhiai/IANN/docs/source/quickstart.rst

 After running the quickstart example, you might want to:

-1. Check out the :doc:`training` guide for detailed training instructions
+1. Check out the :doc:`training` for detailed training instructions
 2. Learn about :doc:`prediction` for making predictions with trained models
 3. Explore :doc:`parallelization` for multi-GPU training
 4. Read about :doc:`lammps` for using IANN with LAMMPS